-The Company increased its net sales by 6.5% during fiscal 2022, which was driven by growth in the home center, builder and independent dealers and distributors channels.
+The Company increased its net sales by 11.3% during fiscal 2023, which was driven by growth in all sales channels.

-Gross margin for fiscal 2022 was 12.2%, a decrease from 18.5% in fiscal 2021.
-The decrease in gross margin was primarily due to higher material and logistics costs, supply chain disruptions, and increases related to wage and retention programs.
-This was partially offset by the increase in sales creating leverage of our fixed expenses in our operating platforms.
+Gross margin for fiscal 2023 was 17.3%, an increase from 12.2% in fiscal 2022.
+The increase in gross margin was primarily due to pricing actions and operational improvements related to increased manufacturing efficiencies and supply chain, partially offset by increased costs in our labor and domestic logistics expenses.

-The Company incurred a net loss of \$29.7 million in fiscal 2022, net income of \$61.2 million in fiscal 2021, and net income of \$73.7 in fiscal 2020.
+The Company had net income of \$93.7 million in fiscal 2023, net loss of \$29.7 million in fiscal 2022, and net income of \$61.2 million in fiscal 2021.
 The net loss in fiscal 2022 is primarily due to onetime pension settlement charges of \$68.5 million related to the termination of the Company's pension plan.

 The Company regularly considers the need for a valuation allowance against its deferred tax assets.
-The Company has been profitable for the past 9 years.
-As of April 30, 2022, the Company had total deferred tax assets of \$40.8 million net of valuation allowance, down from \$45.2 million of deferred tax assets net of valuation allowance at April 30, 2021.
+The Company has had operating profits for the past 10 years.
+As of April 30, 2023, the Company had total deferred tax assets of \$47.9 million net of valuation allowance, up from \$40.8 million of deferred tax assets net of valuation allowance at April 30, 2022.
 Deferred tax assets are reduced by a valuation allowance when, after considering all positive and negative evidence, it is determined that it is more likely than not that some portion, or all, of the deferred tax asset will not be realized.
 The Company has recorded a valuation allowance related to deferred tax assets for certain state investment tax credit ("ITC") carryforwards.
 These credits expire in various years beginning in fiscal 2028.
 The Company believes based on positive evidence of the housing industry improvement along with 9 consecutive years of profitability that the Company will more likely than not realize all other remaining deferred tax assets.

 The Company also regularly assesses its long-lived assets to determine if any impairment has occurred.
-The Company has concluded that none of its long-lived assets were impaired as of April 30, 2022.
+The Company has concluded that none of its long-lived assets were impaired as of April 30, 2023.